djolertrk/llvm-di-checker/README.md

 NOTE: This is based on LLVM project and the patches could applied on the 872c5fb14324 commit.

 The idea is to create a tool (utility; LLVM Pass) that checks the preservation of the debug info metadata after optimization passes.
-An alternative to this is the ``debugify`` utility, but the diference is that the ``LLVM DI Checker`` deals with real debug info, rather than with the syntetic ones (artifitial ones; basically, the ``debugify`` generates syntetic debug info before a pass and checks if that was preserved after the pass).
+An alternative to this is the ``debugify`` utility, but the difference is that the ``LLVM DI Checker`` deals with real debug info, rather than with the syntetic ones (artifitial ones; basically, the ``debugify`` generates syntetic debug info before a pass and checks if that was preserved after the pass).

 ## How it works?